 Catel-Manzke syndrome is a rare bone disease characterized by bilateral hyperphalangy and clinodactyly of the index finger typically in association with Pierre Robin sequence (see this term) comprising micrognathia, cleft palate and glossoptosis.

 Catel-Manzke syndrome has been described in more than 33 patients.

 The key feature of Catel-Manzke syndrome is a bilateral hyperphalangy of the index finger in which there is an accessory ossification center at the metacarpophalangeal joint, resulting in radial deviation of the index finger.
 In 80% of cases, the digital abnormality is associated with Pierre Robin sequence which combines micrognathia, glossoptosis and cleft palate.
-Additional frequently reported congenital malformations include cardiac defects such as ventral septal defect and atrial septal defect.
+Additional frequently reported congenital malformations include cardiac defects such as ventricular septal defect and interatrial communication (see these terms).
 Less frequent findings include iris coloboma, mild facial dysmorphism (hypertelorism, short palpebral fissures, full cheeks, low-set or posteriorly rotated ears), pectus excavatum, pectus carinatum, scoliosis, bilateral brachydactyly, bilateral fifth finger clinodactyly, knee dislocation, talipes, short halluces, failure to thrive and an intellectual disability, ranging from mild to severe.

 Differential diagnoses related to the bone abnormalities may include Desbuquois syndrome, Temtamy preaxial brachydactyly syndrome and brachydactyly type C (see these terms).

 Transmission is autosomal recessive.
 Genetic counseling is recommended.